+i.
+Money laundering.

-- i) Money laundering.
-Considering the particular character of the single, Ambatovy-owned and operated supply chain and the nature of the mineral itself (as opposed to, for example, gold), the risks are considered highly unlikely. - j) Payment of taxes, fees and royalties due to governments.
-A specific unit within Ambatovy's Finance Department is charged with ensuring full and proper payment of all taxes, dues and royalties due to the Government of Madagascar.
+Considering the particular character of the single, Ambatovy owned and operated supply chain and the nature of the mineral itself (as opposed to for example gold), the risks are considered highly unlikely.

+j.
+Payment of taxes, fees and royalties due to governments.

+A specific unit within Ambatovy's Finance department is charged with ensuring full and proper payment of all taxes, dues and royalties due to the Government of Madagascar.
 Ambatovy publishes the total amounts paid each year in its Annual Sustainability Report.
-In 2022, the payments to government totaled \$46 million. - k) Risk of conflict, severe human rights abuses, money laundering and mineral fraud.
+In 2023, payments to government totaled US \$89.4 million compared to US \$46 million in 2022.

+k.
+Risk of conflict, severe human rights abuses, money laundering and mineral fraud.

 In order to be in line with LME Responsible Sourcing requirements, in late 2021/early 2022, Ambatovy commissioned a first CAHRA assessment to determine whether Madagascar should be considered a conflict-affected and high-risk area as per the OECD definition.
 The CAHRA assessment was carried out by an independent third party with expertise in ESG risks in Madagascar's mining sector areas.
 The report concluded that Ambatovy does not source from, produce in or transit through any CAHRAs.